rgreinho/python-cookiecutter/README.rst

 Cookiecutter template for a python project.
 See https://github.com/audreyr/cookiecutter.

 * Free software: MIT license
+* All the administrative tasks are defined in the `Makefile`
+* Anyconfig_: Read and validate configuration file
+* CircleCI_: Continuous Integration for your project
 * Click_: Create beautiful command line interfaces
-* PBR_: Set up to use Python Build Reasonableness
-* Pytest_: Better unit testing
-* Tox_ testing: Easily setup tests for Python 3.5, 3.6
-* Sphinx_ docs: Documentation ready for generation and publication
-* All the administrative tasks are defined in the `Makefile`
-* Docker_: Containerize the project
 * coala_: Implement static analyzers through the use of
   * Git Commit format checker
   * Pin Requirements checker